oindrila-b/TheCorporateDictionary/README.md

-# NextLine
+#  The Corporate Dictionary

 ## About The Project
-   NextLine collected information regarding all things related to technology and the corporate area.
+   The Corporate Dictionary collected information regarding all things related to technology and the corporate area.

 ## Tech Stack:
  - FRONTEND
-    - React JS
+    - React TS
-    - Next JS
+    - Next TS
     - Tailwind CSS

  - BACKEND
-    - NODE JS
+    - BUN
     - Express JS
     - Mongoose
     - Mongo DB